-On January 24, 2014, the Company closed a three-year unsecured senior note financing for \$300,000 with a private investment firm ("the lender").
+On January 24, 2014, we closed a three-year unsecured senior note financing for \$300,000 with a private investment firm ("the lender").
 Per the note agreement, the \$300,000 is the first of six-staged loans for total aggregate amount of up to \$2 million.
 The note bears interest at 15%, payable at the end of each quarter.
 Interest of \$45,000 had been paid and expensed during the year ended December 31, 2015.
-During the three months ended March 31, 2016, interest of \$11,250 has been paid and expensed.
+During the nine months ended September 30, 2016, interest of \$33,750 has been paid and expensed.

-Repayment of all amounts owed under the note is guaranteed by Goldrich Placer LLC, the Company's wholly owned subsidiary, which in turn owns a 50% interest in Goldrich NyacAU Placer LLC.
-See Note 3 Joint Venture.
+Repayment of all amounts owed under the note is guaranteed by Goldrich Placer LLC, our wholly owned subsidiary, which in turn owns a 50% interest in Goldrich NyacAU Placer LLC.
+(See Note 3 Joint Venture).
 The note contains standard default provisions, including failure to pay interest and principal when due.

-At March 31, 2016, the Company had outstanding a total note payable of \$300,000 less remaining unamortized discounts of \$15,962 for a net liability of \$284,038.
-The lender elected to defer at least the second through the fifth tranches of the note advances pending the resolution and additional due diligence related to a lien that was placed on our claims in December 2013 by our joint venture partner, which was subsequently released during the quarter ended March 31, 2014.
-At March 31, 2016, the lender retains the right to lend the contracted amounts of the second through fifth tranches of the note.
+At September 30, 2016, we had outstanding a total note payable of \$300,000 less remaining unamortized discounts of \$10,143 for a net liability of \$289,857.
+The lender elected to defer at least the second through the fifth tranches of the note advances.
+At September 30, 2016, the lender retains the right to lend the contracted amounts of the second through fifth tranches of the note.